Sungho Group

-Sungho Group was founded by Son Myoung Ik in November 1994 as a steel scrap company known as "Daeho Steel".
-In 2002 Daeho Steel incorporated into "Sungho Co., LTD. By 2010 Sungho Co. was known as the largest steel scrap company in South Company supplying around 1,000,000 MT of steel scrap yearly.
-During the last two decades Sungho Group has diversified its business into many subsidiaries including recycling, metal abrasives, castings, automotive parts, plant, construction and a resort.
+Sungho Group was founded by Son Myoung Ik in November 1994 as a steel scrap company known as Daeho Steel.
+In 2002 Daeho Steel incorporated into Sungho Co., LTD. By 2010 Sungho Co. was known as the largest steel scrap company in South Korea, with the company supplying around 1,000,000 metric tons of steel scrap yearly.
+During the last two decades Sungho Group has diversified its business into many subsidiaries including recycling, metal abrasives, castings, automotive parts, plants, construction and a resort.

 History

 1994–2002

 In November 1994 Son Myoung Ik first founded Daeho Steel as a steel scrap company.
 During August 2002 he incorporated Daeho Steel into Sungho Co., Ltd.

 2006–2009

 In March 2006 Sungho expanded its business into construction.
 March 2007 Sungho Co. acquired the ISO9001 and TS16949.
 In January 2009 Sungho Co. acquired Taekwang Cast Iron and established it into Sungho Metal.